vcwebio/conteco.stack.ekg/README.md

-# The Conteco base EKG stack
+# `stack.ekg` - ContEco

+EKG Stack image, consisting of ElasticSearch, Grafana and Kibana.
+See `conteco.docs.overview` for more information on the ContEco ecosystem.

+## Configuration

-The base EKG stack stack.
+The stack consists of the following services:

-## Modifications

-None.
+* ElasticSearch - elasticsearch.base
+* Grafana - grafana.base
+* Kibana - kibana.base

 ## Tags

 * v1.0.0